 Innovative artificial intelligence (AI) methods and the increase in computational power support the use of tools and advanced technologies such as machine learning, which consumes large amounts of data to make predictions for actionable information.

-Current AI workflows make it possible to conduct complex studies and uncover deeper insights than traditional analytical methods.
-As the volume and availability of electronic health data increases, PCOR researchers need better tools to analyze data and interpret those outcomes.
-A foundation of high-quality training data is critical to developing robust machine learning models.
+Current AI workflows make it possible to conduct complex studies and uncover deeper insights than traditional analytical methods do.
+As the volume and availability of electronic health data increases, patient-centered outcomes research (PCOR) investigators need better tools to analyze data and interpret those outcomes.
+A foundation of high-quality training data is critical to developing robust machine-learning models.
 Training data sets are essential to train prediction models that use machine learning algorithms, to extract features most relevant to specified research goals, and to reveal meaningful associations.

-The focus of this project is to conduct foundational work to support future applications of machine learning and AI to improve health, healthcare delivery, and PCOR by:
+The focus of this project is to conduct foundational work to support future applications of machine learning and AI to improve health and healthcare delivery.